moayadeldin/deeptune/docs/source/guides/install.rst

 Kindly note that you have to install PyTorch version that matches your CUDA and GPU specifications.
 You can find the corresponding versions for your GPU `here <https://pytorch.org/get-started/locally/>`_.

+The software was heavily tested on Windows 11 with Python 3.8, and Ubuntu 20.04 with Python 3.10.
+We expect **DeepTune** to function properly on either of these two operating systems.

 Creating Virtual Environment (Recommended)
 -------------------------------------------
 .. note::